NetCoreStack/Hisar/README.md

 our custom startup wrapper to handle component and application acts.
 For more details you can check the test projects source code in this repository.

+### Tools
+[Hisar Web Cli](https://github.com/NetCoreStack/Tools) tools provide manage extensibility and templating of components.
+You don't need extra gulp or grunt tooling and scripting behaviors. .NET Core CLI tools extensibility model has various tooling features. **Hisar Web Cli** is built on top of it.

 [Latest release on Nuget](https://www.nuget.org/packages/NetCoreStack.Hisar/)